NodeHaven/recrypt-node-binding/README.md

 This fork has been created for the express purpose of cross-compiling Recrypt Node bindings

+In order for cross-compile to properly link Node through Neon to additional targets must declare link to target in native/.cargo/config

+Example:

+[target.i686-linux-android.node]
+rustc-link-search = ["/path/to/libnode/bin/x86"]
+rustc-link-lib = ["node"]

 Below is just a copy from original:

 # Recrypt Node Binding